fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 ## Scoring and how these factor in your grade
 I score reading reflections according to the rubric below, using .5 point increments.

-For exceptional responses, which might be a bit longer and more insightful than a typical post, I give .5 or 1 point EXTRA CREDIT.
+For exceptional responses, which might be a bit longer and more insightful than a typical post, I give UP TO 1.5 points EXTRA CREDIT.
 This makes it easy to make up points you may have missed on a reflection that you didn't have time to do particularly well.

 The idea here is that these reflections should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.
-And they should hold everyone accountable for keeping up with the reading and not falling behind.

 - 3 points: Clearly demonstrates broad familiarity with the reading assignment, original thinking, and is clearly articulated.